ppy/osu-wiki/wiki/Tournaments/HC/OMEGA/en.md

 ### Lobby specifics

 1. A private match will be created for the matches.
-The players will be invited for the asscociated match around 15 minutes before the match time.
-Make sure to have PMs enabled to everyone not just on your friends list as the invite does **not** bypass this setting.
+The players will be invited to the asscociated match around 15 minutes before the match time.
+Make sure to have PMs enabled for everyone not just on your friend's list as the invite does **not** bypass this setting.
 If you are unable to make it to the match due to this issue, your position in the tournament is **not** guaranteed.
 2. During the 1v1 Bracket, each player will `!roll`, the winner of the roll **picks who will pick the first map**.
-Tournament staff would like to preface, if you win the `!roll`, this does **not** mean you pick the first map, this means you pick whether you pick the first map or your opponent does.
+Tournament staff would like to preface, that if you win the `!roll`, this does **not** mean you pick the first map, this means you pick whether you pick the first map or your opponent does.
 Choose wisely!
 3. For the Qualifiers and Group Heats stage, **the mappool will be played through twice**.
 4. Players will be allowed to ask for a brief break at the end of the first run-through of the mappool.
 5. There are **no** bans.